 Design of the CPRF system considering the seismicity of the ground and entire structure and sub-structural system should be handled by experts to ensure conformity to various relevant standards.
 Both inertial and kinematic effects should be considered in the seismic design.

 ANNEX A

 (Clause 2)

+LIST OF REFERRED STANDARDS